 The Billion Dollar Smile teeth whitening kit is just one of seemingly endless options out there if you want a whiter smile.
-Choosing the right home whitening kit can be a daunting challenge when there are so many to choose from with so little separating them and such bold marketing claims.
+Choosing the best teeth whitening kit for you can be a daunting challenge when there are so many to choose from with so little separating them and such bold marketing claims.

 But don't worry, we’re here to help with our Billion Dollar Smile review, which should give you all the information you need to know.
 We’ll answer your burning questions, such as:

 - Is their whitening kit safe to use?

 - What exactly do you get for your money?